GillPer/Movie_Review_Application/README.md

-# 🎬 Full Stack Movie Review Application
+# 🎬 Full Stack Movie Application

 This project is a **comprehensive full-stack application** designed to manage and display movie reviews.
 It demonstrates the integration of a **Java Spring Boot** backend, a **React** single-page application (SPA) frontend, and a **MongoDB** NoSQL database.